Table of Contents

 Gross receipts include all receipts (other than nonallocable receipts, see definition below) from cash sales, charge receipts, charges to a hotel room (excluding tips charged to the hotel room if your accounting procedures allow these tips to be separated), and the retail value of complimentary food or beverages served to customers as explained below.

 Also include charged tips in gross receipts, but only to the extent that you reduced your cash sales by the amount of any cash you paid to tipped employees for any charged tips due them.
-However, if you did not reduce cash sales for charged tips paid out to employees, do not include those charged tips in gross receipts.
-Do not include state or local taxes in gross receipts.
+However, if you didn't reduce cash sales for charged tips paid out to employees, don't include those charged tips in gross receipts.
+Don't include state or local taxes in gross receipts.